jkeohan/rctr-9-8-20/w03d05/lifting-state.md

 Create the file and setup the Component.
 This involves adding a parameter called props, copy/paste the existing HTML from App and then referencing the `props.image` key which will contain the image url.

-We could also make additional decisions as to passing down specific values for `id` and `alt` as to make this Component more reuseable but we will leave those values alone for now and stay focused on the main value for the image src.
+We could also make additional decisions such as passing down specific values for `id` and `alt` as to make this Component more reuseable, but we will leave those values alone for now and stay focused on the main value for the image src.

 `BigImage.js`
 ```js